samcday/logstash-output-kinesis/CONTRIBUTING.md

 ### Updating KPL

-Change the dependency version in `build.gradle`, and then run `gradle copylibs`.
-Make sure to check in all the updated JARs!
+Change the dependency version in `logstash-output-kinesis.gemspec`, and then build with `bundle install`.
+No need to check in the jars!